Satwikan/portfolio/README.md

 1. supabase is used to make data dynamic, for other static data...
 2. Included the `constants` folder, where you can directly add your details and it'll get reflected throughout the application.
 No more customizations for the template required, just add your data and it'll reflect immediately.

 Portfolio for developers is a simple and minimalistic website to showcase your skills and projects as a developer.
-The design is inspired by [Manu Arora](https://simple-developer-portfolio-website.vercel.app/).
 The website is completely Open Source, you can use it for whatever purpose you want.

 <!-- ![HomeGif]() -->